richardcalahan/mongoid_listable/README.md

 Each photo that belongs to the user will automatically obtain a field called `user_position`.
 The field is derived from the foreign key of the relation, replacing "\_id" with "_position".

-The 1-n relation of a user to their photos will automatically be ordered by `user_position` unless otherwise specified via the standard `order` option to the `has_many` macro.
+The `has_many` relation of a user to their photos will automatically be ordered by `user_position` unless otherwise specified via the standard `order` option to the `has_many` macro.

 ## Complex Relations